SMKJ42/sheesh/README.md

 :warning: :warning: This library is still in development and is highly insecure :warning: :warning:

-:warning: :warning: Hashing algorithm is set to low parameters for development purposes :warning: :warning:

-TODO's

-create feature flags for different harnesses in Cargo.toml
+This library is intended to provide low level control over authentication, but provides default implementation for quickly getting started.

+This library utilizes both auth tokens and refresh tokens.